imkailey/JRNL/E-WA-3-1.md

 1. What is the role of place and/or space in the story?

-the places the father lives show his standard of living, along with his social standing.
-At the beginning of the story,
+The places the father lives show his standard of living, along with his social standing.
+At the beginning of the story, he’s in Romania, where hes generally living fine, but he wants more in life.
+He sees America as an opportunity to get a better lot in life, where people don’t have to worry due to the standard of living being higher.
+He then realizes America at the time was generally grungy and gross, especially for poor people.
+It feels like the spaces within the story shift as the story progresses.
+As the father starts to feel better about his standing, his description of his place in life generally improves.
+As the father is worse off, America feels like a more shifty place than it did before.